thegeekyb0y/sklearn-cheat/README.md

 clusters = model.fit_predict(data)
 ```

+### GaussianMixture
-- **GaussianMixture**: Gaussian Mixture Models (GMM) are probabilistic models that assume all data points are generated from a mixture of several Gaussian distributions with unknown parameters.
+Gaussian Mixture Models (GMM) are probabilistic models that assume all data points are generated from a mixture of several Gaussian distributions with unknown parameters.
 GMM is useful for soft clustering where each point can belong to multiple clusters.

 ```python
 from sklearn.mixture import GaussianMixture import numpy as np